VITAL SIGNS

 Overview

 Vital Signs is a community check-up, a way to measure the vitality of our neighbourhoods and to learn where we are strongest and where we need to improve.
-Our first Vital Signs report was completed in 2018, the Foundation is working on a current community check-up that will be released shortly.
+Our first Vital Signs report was completed in 2018.
+Research is beginning on the next report and we invite you be part of the"your Voice, your Vital Signs Report” online survey available until December 31, 2024.
+Share your thoughts HERE or click on the image below.

 Vital Signs tracks nine core indicators of a healthy community.
 They are: